colour-science/colour-science.org/posts/support-for-clf-in-colour-available.rst

 --------
 The Colour - CLF IO package allows

-- Reading CLF files to a Python representation.
+- Reading CLF 3.0 files to a Python representation.
 - Writing CLF files from the Python representation.
+Supporting both CLF 3.0 and the upcoming SMPTE ST 2136-1 standard.
 - Executing CLF workflows and applying them to colours or images.

 More Information